PixelGoose98/brainfuck--/README.md

 a alpha version of a better version of the interpreter based brainfuck programing language with more commands and capabilities (alpha ver 0.1) all in one file! its BF-- 0.1! compiler ver coming soon...
 ALSO ITS BACKWARD COMPATIBLE WITH BRAINFUCK, JUST WRITE YOUR BF CODE IN THE BF-- FILE EXTENSION (.bfmm)

-  **WARNING, THIS HAS NOT BEEN TESTED, IF ANY BUGS ARE FOUND PLEASE CONTACT pixelgoose98@gmail.com, AND if you can, check the source code of the language and try to fix it urself, dont worry, its fairly simple... i think**
+  **WARNING, THIS HAS NOT BEEN TESTED VERY WELL, IF ANY BUGS ARE FOUND PLEASE CONTACT pixelgoose98@gmail.com, AND if you can, check the source code of the language and try to fix it urself, dont worry, its fairly simple... i think**

 HOW TO USE:
   **1** GO TO FOLDER THAT IS THE LOCATION OF THE COMPILED C++ FILE